adegani/libsonofy/README.md

 Read raw data from text file and save the results in synthesized wave files or MIDI notations.

 ### Basic Sonification
-Sonification by iFFT resynthesis of symbolic mapping between data and MIDI events (CC or MIDI notes)
+Sonification by iFFT resynthesis or symbolic mapping between data and MIDI events (CC or MIDI notes)